 Or you can try this five questions questionnaire.
 I was also classified as a normal taster with it.
 Might be predictive then.

-For the last 20 years or so, scientists searched to link this genetic trait of being so PROP sensitive to other tasting abilities or to medical conditions.
+For the last 20 years or so, scientists have sought to link this genetic trait of being so PROP sensitive to other tasting abilities or to medical conditions.

-There are always exceptions, however research showed that ST tend to perceive more strongly tastes such as bitter (of course), but also sweet; this would explain the fact they tend to avoid bitter and sweet foods.
+There are always exceptions, however, research has shown that ST tends to perceive more strongly tastes such as bitter (of course), but also sweet; this would explain the fact that they tend to avoid bitter and sweet foods.

 ST tend to crave for salt as a mean to mask bitterness in their foods.
 They tend to react strongly to mouthfeel sensations such as the burn of chili pepper or alcohol, and astringency in wine or tea.

 To quote Dr. Bartoshuk, "Supertasters live in a 'neon' taste world, while others live in a 'pastel' world."